stig/www.brautaset.org/articles.md

 ---
-title: Articles
+title: Full Article List
 layout: page
 ---

-All available articles; most recent first.
-(Alternatively, browse [by tag](/articles/tagged.html).)
-Some of these used to be elsewhere, but I wanted to collect them all together & now they are here.
+All articles, most recent first.
+(You can also browse [by tag](/articles/tagged.html).)
+Some of these used to be elsewhere, but now they are here.
 (It used to be that cool URLs never changed, but these did---and I'm OK with that.)

 <ul class="posts">
   {% for post in site.posts %}